reixyz22/WebScraper-AI-Project/readme.txt

-This project searchs the web for cool appi related events in the midwest and stores the results in an excel file for viewing included in the output should be the
+This project searchs the web for cool AAPI related events in the midwest USA and stores the results in an excel file for viewing included in the output should be the
 The source URL
 name of the event: